meryemsanem/capstone-project/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Setup and Finish Mobile
+# 📖 First Capstone Project

 <a name="about-project"></a>